-The purpose of the Impairment Assessor Accreditation Scheme (IAAS) is to establish the regulatory and service standards permanent impairment assessors (Assessors) are required to meet to be accredited and maintain accreditation under the IAAS.
+The purpose of the Impairment Assessor Accreditation Scheme (IAAS) is to establish the regulatory and service standards Assessors are required to meet to be accredited and maintain accreditation under the IAAS.

-The assessment of Whole Person Impairment (WPI) is an important aspect of the Return to Work scheme.
-Through the setting of standards and requirements for Assessors, the IAAS assists in the completion of objective, fair, consistent, and quality assessments of WPI arising from a work injury.
+The Assessment is an important aspect of the RTW scheme.
+Through the setting of standards and requirements for Assessors, the IAAS assists in the completion of objective, fair, consistent, and quality Assessments arising from a work injury.